-- Heart attacks are also very common with rabbits and any undue stress can trigger a heart attack.
-It's important to not do anything to make your bunny anxious as it can be fatal.
+- Heart attacks are also very common with rabbits, and any undue stress can trigger a heart attack.
+It's important to not do anything to make your bunny anxious because it can be fatal.

 - Uterine and mammary cancer are common with female rabbits and sterilizing bunnies can help prevent health conditions as well as any undesirable behaviors related to mating.

 - Rabbits are also susceptible to eye conditions, particularly conjunctivitis, which can cause serious problems for a rabbit's vision if not treated.